huythinhnguyen/2wheel_lite_sim/devlog.md

+### 08/13/22:
+- Everything tested.
+Working on the Sensorimotor loop next!!!
+Make sure to have it independent from EchoVR. and take only the compressed input.

 ### 08/12/22:
 - Yesterday.
 Finished all including FoV --> But need to test FoV.
 - Also, working on the obscursion today!